-1. Do not use the company's computer resources and networks for illegal activities and violations of social ethics, such
+1. Do not use the company's computer resources and networks for illegal activities and violations of social ethics, such as creating websites to conduct trade or disseminate illegal or unethical content, etc.

 2. Do not access the computer network or computers using the account name of another person, whether authorized or unauthorized by the account owner.